 By order of the Honourable Madam Justice Thorburn dated November 7, 2013 the activities of the Receiver set down in the Third Report were approved.
-The Statement of Receipts and Disbursements contained in the Third Report, together with the fees and expenses of the Receiver and its counsel to September 30, 2013 were also approved.
+The R&D contained in the Third Report, together with the fees and expenses of the Receiver and its counsel to September 30, 2013 were also approved.